-The spread of education among the weaker sections of society is an essential prerequisite to their all-round development and one of the essential mediums to assure them to benefits of various safeguards provided under the constitution.
+The spread of education among the weaker sections of society is an essential prerequisite to their all-around development and one of the essential mediums to assure them to benefits of various safeguards provided under the constitution.
 Education for tribal people has also become a matter of great importance.

 Before independence, very few efforts were made to educate the tribal and the other disadvantaged sections of our society, which constitute nearly one-fourth of the total population.
 After independence, the situation changed.
 The First Five Year Plan also noted the importance of Education in India and underlined the lack of schools and the rural-urban divide.
 It also identified that the current formal schooling system was not likely suitable for the tribal communities.
 The industrialization of the country has also changed the job complexion.
 Special attention began to educate many familiar people from disadvantaged sections, especially the Scheduled Castes (SC) and Schedule Tribes (ST).
 In addition to other measures, efforts were made to spread education among them.
+To realize the objectives of all the stated policies government of India has initiated several steps.
+One such step is the establishment of Ashram Schools in different states.
+The major focus of Ashram Schools for Scheduled Cast and Scheduled Tribes is to bring about awareness among SCs and STs Community regarding education and ensure their maximum participation in education in form of enrolment of their child in such schools.
+These are residential schools with all facilities providing free education to the children of SCs and STs communities.